Mehvix/notes/hugo/content/docs/cogsci-c100/mem-strategies.md

 - **Review**: putting information into your own words and testing yourself to determine what you do not know is much more effective than passively reading over material
 	- Even more effective if you wait at least ten minutes after reading a selection before quizzing yourself
-    	* Talking to people about what you know and testing yourself (generation effect) is one of the most effective memory strategies!
+    	* Talking to people about what you know and testing yourself ([generation effect](https://en.wikipedia.org/wiki/Generation_effect)) is one of the most effective memory strategies!
 	- Taking lecture notes by hand, which requires summarizing material in your own words, leads to better retention than does verbatim laptop note taking (Mueller & Oppenheimer, 2014)
         > "The pen is mightier than the keyboard"

 ## Spacing effect

-- **Spacing effect**: information is retained better when study sessions are distributed over time rather than massed
+- **[Spacing effect](https://en.wikipedia.org/wiki/Spacing_effect)**: information is retained better when study sessions are distributed over time rather than massed
+    - Why cramming is bad
 	- Study compared students who learned 50 Spanish words
     	- in lessons spread one day apart
         - in lessons separated by 30 days